dandi/dandi-infrastructure/webdav/README.md

 To use:

 - Install the dependencies listed in `requirements.txt`.
+Python 3.9+ is required.
 - Run `python3 dandidav.py`; the WebDAV server will be accessible for as long as the script is left running
 - Visit http://127.0.0.1:8080 in any WebDAV client (including a regular web